bmwcarit/joynr/wiki/jee.md

 }
 ```

-This would add the custom header `my-correlation-id` to the joynr message with a random
+This would add the custom header `my-correlation-id` to every outgoing joynr message with a random
 UUID as the value.
+See also [examples/custom-headers](../examples/custom-headers/README.md).

 ## Shutting Down